erostefano/fatigueAnalysis.js/README.md

 ### Labels

-- Eyes opened
-- Eyes closed
-- Yawning
+- **Eyes open:** Represents when the eyes are open and visible.
+- **Eyes closed:** Represents when the eyes closed.
+- **Yawning:** Represents when the mouth is covered by the hand.

-### Collection
+### Data Collection

-- Create for each label a video
+- **Video Recording:** For each label a 30 seconds video has been recorded in car.
-- Get each frame of the video
+- **Frame Extraction:** Every frame has been extracted.
+Note: Large dataset may cause git issues.

-### Preprocessing
+### Data Preprocessing

-- Use mediapipe face detection to detect the face
-- Save the face in a different file
+- **Face Extraction**: Using the Blazeface model from TensorFlow.js, the face has been extracted from each frame.
+The image size has been reduced to max.
+35 kB

 ## Training